-Borrowers who receive a RAP Stage 2 restriction are restricted from obtaining further Canada Student Loans and Canada Student Grants until their student loans have been paid in full.
-Borrowers with RAP Stage 2 or RAP-PD restriction are not restricted from receiving in-study interest-free status, interest deferral, SPDB or further RAP benefits.
+Borrowers who receive the RAP Stage 2 restriction are restricted from obtaining further Student Financial Assistance funding until their student loans have been paid in full.

+Borrowers with the RAP Stage 2 restriction are not restricted from receiving in-study interest-free status, interest deferral, the Severe Permanent Disability Benefit (SPDB) or further RAP benefits.